Lifeway Foods, Inc. (NASDAQ:LWAY) Director Ludmila Smolyansky Sells 5,000 Shares

-Lifeway Foods, Inc. (NASDAQ:LWAY) Director Ludmila Smolyansky sold 5,000 shares of Lifeway Foods stock in a transaction dated Wednesday, June 30th.
-The stock was sold at an average price of $5.38, for a total value of $26,900.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Lifeway Foods, Inc. (NASDAQ:LWAY) Director Ludmila Smolyansky sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, June 28th.
+The stock was sold at an average price of $5.32, for a total value of $26,600.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.

 Ludmila Smolyansky also recently made the following trade(s):